THE CÚRATE STORY

 Cúrate Trips began in 2016 as a way for our guests to connect more deeply with the Spanish experience.
 New trips are released throughout the year, and led by an expert team of guides based in Spain – with Katie and Felix occasionally!
 These trips visit Catalonia and Andalusia, Madrid and Castile, the Basque Country, Portugal and Morocco.

 The newest lines of business for the Cúrate family include Cúrate at Home and the Cúrate Spanish Wine Club – e-commerce marketplaces that feature Spanish specialty items and food produced by the Cúrate Crew, along with Spanish wine – shipping nationwide (wine only to select states), and a monthly wine club.
 The company plans to continue expanding and optimizing these offerings with the addition of the warehouse facility at the Citizen Times building.

 Katie Button Restaurants is dedicated to the Asheville community and improving the restaurant industry.
 Launching in 2019, Katie served as one of the founders and first board president of “Chow Chow: An Asheville Culinary Event.”
 Katie also serves as part of the leadership team of the Independent Restaurant Coalition, a group that proved integral during the COVID-19 pandemic, pushing forward policy that resulted in survival and resilience of the nationwide independent restaurant community.

-Currently, Katie serves as the co-founder and CEO of Katie Button Restaurants, pushing forward new business opportunities and growth.
+Currently, Katie serves as the co-founder and Executive Chef of Katie Button Restaurants, pushing forward new business opportunities and growth.
 Felix holds the role of Chief Experience Officer (CXO), overseeing and constantly evaluating all of the touchpoints that the company has with guests and consumers to provide the best possible Spanish experience.
-Katie and Felix have been married for a decade, and have two children that are growing entirely too fast, Gisela and Lalo.
+Katie and Felix have two children that are growing entirely too fast, Gisela and Lalo.